osmandapp/web/main/docs/user/troubleshooting/navigation.md

 ### Navigation stops while screen is off

-- Link to trip recording section of the same question
+- [The same issue](../troubleshooting/track-recording-issues.md#the-system-may-kill-background-apps-to-save-power) with track recording in the background.